R. H. Barlow: Suicide

 Barlow had written as early as 1944 that he had "a subtle feeling that my curious and uneasy life is not destined to prolong itself".
 He killed himself at his home in Azcapotzalco, D.F, Mexico, on the first or second of January, 1951, apparently fearing the exposure of his homosexuality by a disgruntled student.
-On that afternoon, he locked himself in his room, took 26 capsules of Seconal, leaving pinned upon his door in Mayan pictographs "Do not disturb me.
+On that afternoon, he locked himself in his room and took 26 capsules of Seconal, leaving pinned upon his door in Mayan pictographs "Do not disturb me.
 I want to sleep a long time."

 William S. Burroughs, then studying Spanish, the Mexican codices and the Mayan language under Barlow, briefly described his death in a letter to Allen Ginsberg, dated January 11: "A queer Professor from K.C., Mo., head of the Anthropology dept. here at M.C.C.
 [Mexico City College] where I collect my $75 per month, knocked himself off a few days ago with overdose of goof balls.
 Vomit all over the bed.
 I can’t see this suicide kick."